python/devguide/faq.rst

 or modify the following section::

   [paths]
-  default = ssh://hg@hg.python.org/devguide
+  default = ssh://hg@hg.python.org/cpython

-This example is for a local repository that mirrors the ``devguide`` repository on ``hg.python.org``.
+This example is for a local repository that mirrors the ``cpython`` repository on ``hg.python.org``.
 The same approach works for other remote repositories.

 Anywhere that ``<remote repository>`` is used in the commands in this